 In November 2017, Sarsour participated in “Anti-Semitism and the Struggle for Justice,” a panel discussion on “how to combat” bigotry against Jews.
 In the course of the discussuin, she said: “If what you’re reading all day long, morning and night, in the Jewish media is that Linda Sarsour and Minister Farrakhan are the existential threats to the Jewish community, something really bad is gonna happen and we gonna miss the mark on it.”

-In December 2017, Asmi Fathelbab, a woman who had worked in Sarsour’s Brooklyn office in 2009, stepped forward and claimed that she had been sexually abused by a male in that office during that time.
+In December 2017 as well, Asmi Fathelbab, a woman who had worked in Sarsour’s Brooklyn office in 2009, stepped forward and claimed that she had been sexually abused by a male in that office during that time.
 Fathelbab also alleged that when she reported the abuse to Sarsour, the latter bullied her into silence and ridiculed her weight problem.
 Speaking to The Daily Caller, Fathelbab said that a Muslim man, Majed Seif, who lived in the building where Sarsour’s office was located, would repeatedly rub himself on her body against her will.
 “He would pin me against the wall and rub his crotch on me,” Fathelbab said.
 “It was disgusting… You have no idea what it was like to stand up and feel that behind you.”
 But when Fathelbab told Sarsour about the abuse, Sarsour allegedly called her a “liar” and told her that “something like this didn’t happen to women who looked like me.”

 Getting no satisfaction from Sarsour, Fathelbab subsequently went to the AAANY’s board president, Ahmad Jaber, to expose what Seif had done.
 However, Jaber likewise did not believe the allegations against this “God-fearing man [who was] always at the mosque.”
 Fathelbab said that once Sarsour learned that her employee had taken her complaint to a higher-up, Sarsour “told me I’d never work in NYC ever again.”
 “She’s kept her word,“ Fathelbab added.
 “She had me fired from other jobs when she found out where I worked.
 She has kept me from obtaining any sort of steady employment for almost a decade.“ “She oversaw an environment unsafe and abusive to women,” Fathelbab continued.
 “Women who put her on a pedestal for women’s rights and empowerment deserve to know how she really treats us.”
 Two other AAANY employees corroborated Fathelbab’s abuse claims with The Daily Caller and noted that Sarsour had used intimidation to silence the woman.